Ambassadors For Humanity 2025–2026 A 6-month group journey to cultivate what makes you human & share it with your world

 If you have an unpleasant experience

-Not all experiences in these kinds of spaces are pleasant – no matter how much we all try to do things right.
+Not all experiences in these kinds of spaces are pleasant—even when everyone tries to do things right.

-If you have an unpleasant experience with a team member or fellow participant, I encourage you to contact them directly.
-Alternatively, you're very welcome to reach out to me/Mette on Telegram or through the contact form or to any other team member.
-We may be able to support you and won’t take any action without your consent.
+If you have an unpleasant experience with a team member or fellow participant, I encourage you to reach out to them directly.
+Alternatively, you're very welcome to contact me (Mette) via Telegram or the contact form, or to contact any other team member.
+We may be able to support you.
+We won’t take any action without your consent.

-If you have an unpleasant experience with Mette, you may reach out to Mette, to another team member, or to Mette's accountability partner Anouk Bongers.
-She won't communicate with Mette unless you consent to it.
+If you have an unpleasant experience with me (Mette), you're invited to reach out to me directly, contact another team member, or approach my accountability partner Anouk Bongers.
+She won't communicate with me unless you consent to it.
 You can find her contact details here.

 You made it to the end.
 Want to join?
 Here’s that form once more.
-Want to join a co-creation evening or intro weekend/day, scroll back up.
+Want to join a co-creation evening, go here.
+Want to join an intro weekend, check out the page for August or September.
 Want to have a call with me?
 Choose a time.
 To stay in the loop, join the Telegram channel.
 Want none of that?
 Here's a random fact that continues to blow my mind.